explosion/spacy-llm/README.md

 - Add more example tasks
 - Support a broader range of models
 - Provide more example use-cases and tutorials
+- Make the built-in tasks easier to customize via Jinja templates to define the instructions & examples

 PRs are always welcome!